About Angel Adoption & Our Services

 Who is eligible to apply to adopt a baby with Angel Adoption?

 Angel Adoption has far fewer restrictions than a traditional adoption agency.
-We serve families all over the United States and only require you to be 25 years of age or older.
+We serve all kinds of families all over the United States and only require you to be 25 years of age or older.
 We have no religious belief requirements.
-We fully support both single parent adoption and gay and lesbian adoption, and families with other biological and/or adopted children are welcome to apply.
-We also accept couples who are already working with an adoption agency or professional and have not yet had any luck.
+We fully support both single parent adoption and gay and lesbian adoption.
+Families with other biological and/or adopted children are also welcome.
+We also accept families who are already working with an adoption agency or professional and have not yet had any luck.
 Learn More »

 Is there a fee to apply to adopt a baby with Angel Adoption?